-1. Use simultaneous, multisensory instruction for teaching the name, formation, and sound of letters: vison, hearing, and touch simultaneously to promote higher retention.
+1. Simultaneous, multisensory instruction is used to teach the name, formation, and sound of letters: vison, hearing, and touch used simultaneously to promote higher retention.

-2. Teach phonics skills one at a time in building block fashion.
+2. Phonics based lessons are explicit, systematic: one at a time in building block fashion.

-4. Teach decoding (reading) and encoding (spelling) skills using the 42 basic sounds of the English language---helping those who cannot memorize words by sight, and helping all students to read larger words independently.
+4. Decoding (reading) and encoding (spelling) skills are taught using the 42 (not 44) basic sounds of the English language---helping those who cannot memorize words by sight, and helping all students to read longer words independently.

-5. Review DAILY the vowel, phonogram, and digraph sounds until mastered.
+5. DAILY REVIEW is done -- the vowel, phonogram, and digraph sounds until mastered.

-6. Provide integrated materials that give substantial decoding and encoding practice to achieve mastery.
+6. Substantial decoding and encoding practice is needed to achieve mastery.

-8. Give students preparation before reading a story by playing a game and doing worksheets related to the new sound, and reading and language arts skills that will be in the story.
+8. Preparation for reading a story: playing word decoding games, doing worksheets related to the new sound/spelling and the language arts skills in the decodable story.

-9. Provide decodable stories with controlled vocabulary that builds on the skills taught to date---eliminating the tendency to guess.
+9. Use decodable stories with controlled vocabulary that builds on the skills taught to date---eliminating the tendency to guess.